Get

 Conclusion

 Yowling is a natural part of a cat’s behavior.
 Some cats will yowl quite a lot, while other cats will hardly yowl at all throughout their life.
 Cat yowling is caused by a number of factors, including stress, mating, and pain.
 Some cats will yowl out of boredom or hunger.
 Every cat is different, but yowling is natural.
-If your cat is yowling an excessive amount or you suspect the yowling is connected to a health issue, you can ask your veterinarian for guidance.
+If your cat is yowling an excessive amount or you suspect the yowling is connected to a health issue, you can ask a veterinarian for guidance.

 See also: